QGEP/docs/en/vm/server.rst

 QGIS Server
 ===========

-You can download a VM with an older QGEP setup from http://docs.qtibia.ro/qgisplatform.vdi.xz that also has QGIS Server installed.
+You can download a VM with an older QGEP setup that also has QGIS Server installed from http://docs.qtibia.ro/qgisplatform.vdi.xz .

 The VM has working installations of
 `QGIS Server <https://docs.qgis.org/latest/en/docs/user_manual/working_with_ogc/ogc_server_support.html>`_